tangle-network/tangle/pallets/roles/README.md

     Validators can unbond funds, these operations are only allowed when the validator has no active roles.

 - ##### withdraw_unbonded
-    withdraw unbonded funds after a certain period.
+    Validators can withdraw unbonded funds after a certain period.
 These operations are only allowed when the validator has no active roles.

 ---

 <h2> Contributing </h2>

-Interested in contributing to the Webb Tangle Network?
+Interested in contributing to the Tangle Network?
 Thank you so much for your interest!
 We are always appreciative for contributions from the open-source community!

 If you have a contribution in mind, please check out our [Contribution Guide](../../.github/CONTRIBUTING.md) for information on how to do so.
 We are excited for your first contribution!